Guoyunf/Open-Sesame/README.md

 monitors the effort of joint 3 to determine whether the door handle has been accidentally released: a positive effort indicates the handle has been dragged away, a negative value is considered normal, and a zero effort is resolved by looking back at previous non‑zero measurements.
+During the pull, a background thread continuously logs the joint effort to ``joint3_effort_attempt<i>.txt`` so that the entire trajectory can be inspected later.
 If an error is detected during the pull phase, the state machine automatically retries the entire sequence up to three times before giving up.

 A high-level helper `open_door` combines this state machine with camera-based handle detection and coordinate transformation.
 The handle location can be